aml-org/amf/documentation/raml_vocabularies.md

 Vocabularies can refer to terms in other vocabularies, that can be imported using the `uses` property.

-The RAML vocabulary parser will introduce those terms in the vocabulary graph.
+The AML processor will introduce those terms in the vocabulary graph.

 Additionally, vocabularies can refer to terms defined in any other ontology or standard that are defined or identified using URIs.
 The `external` property can be used for this.
-The RAML vocabulary parser will not try to process the external reference.
-It will just build URIs for the external URI prefix and include that in the graph for the vocabulary being edited.
+The AML vocabulary parser will not try to process the external reference.
+It will just build URIs using the external URI prefix and include those URIs in the graph for the vocabulary being edited.

 In the following example we are introducing [schema.org](http://schema.org) as an external vocabulary, and then using it to define a schema.org class term: